 Repository secure by design: how to sleep better without fear of security vulnerabilities

-Thanks to the tests and code review, you can make your project bug-free.
+Thanks to tests and code review, you can make your project bug-free.
 Right?
 Well… actually, probably not.
 That would be too easy. 😉 These techniques lower the chance of bugs, but they can’t eliminate them entirely.
-But does it mean we need to live with the risk of bugs until the end of our lives?
-Over one year ago, I found a pretty interesting PR in the harbor project.
+Does that mean we need to live with the risk of bugs until the end of our lives?
+Over a year ago, I found a pretty interesting PR in the harbor project.

-Popular
+Popular articles

 - The Go libraries that never failed us: 22 libraries you need to know